 “The NASA project.
 This was the one that almost killed us.

-There’s many reason why the job almost killed us:
+There are many reasons why the job almost killed us:

 - We had to ship 5,000 posters quickly.
 It was not easy.
 People wanted them now.